 Registration of dentist and facility are not required for minimal sedation.
 Currently, dentists may provide minimal sedation as long as they are in full compliance with the Minimal and Moderate Sedation Services in Dentistry Standards & Guidelines.

-Facility owners are must inform BCCOHP if they provide moderate sedation services in their facility.
-Presently, dentists may provide moderate sedation as long as they are in full compliance with the Minimal and Moderate Sedation Services in Dentistry Standards & Guidelines.
+Facility owners must inform BCCOHP and complete initial self-assessment if they provide moderate sedation services in their facility.
+While assessment is on-going, dentists may provide moderate sedation as long as they are in full compliance with the Minimal and Moderate Sedation Services in Dentistry Standards & Guidelines, unless directed otherwise.

 If you intend to provide moderate sedation in your facility, please get in touch with us using our contact form with the following information: